MAFA: A multi-agent framework for annotation: System architecture

 \paragraph{Result aggregation} When combining results from multiple agents, we deduplicate FAQs, keeping only the highest score for each unique FAQ.
 This ensures that the judge agent only sees each FAQ once, with its highest confidence score from any agent.

-\paragraph{Caching and fallback mechanisms} In case of API failures or other issues, we implement fallback mechanisms that ensure the system can still generate predictions.
-If the judge agent fails, we fall back to a simple aggregation approach that ranks FAQs based on their average scores across all agents.
-We also implement caching to avoid redundant API calls for repeated utterances.

-\paragraph{Output format} The judge agent outputs a structured JSON response containing reranked FAQs with titles, relevance scores (0-100), and detailed reasoning explaining each ranking decision.
+\paragraph{Output format} The judge agent outputs a structured JSON response containing reranked FAQs with titles, relevance scores (0-100), detailed reasoning explaining each ranking decision, and confidence in mapping (HIGH/MED/LOW).
 This format ensures consistency and facilitates both human review and automated processing of results.